MSc Health Psychology / Course details

 Course unit details

 Full-time students will take four 15-credit taught units in each of Semester 1 and Semester 2.
-Two of these units will be taught on Mondays, the other two on Thursdays.
+These will be taught using blended learning.
+There will be asynchronous materials for you to work through prior to a synchronous session (some of these will be online and some will be in person).
+Two of the synchronous units will be taught on Mondays, the other two on Thursdays.
 Part-time students will take two taught units each year of their studying (such that they will be expected to attend classes on one day of the week each year).

-Note: we are aware that you may have other commitments outside of the MSc (eg employment) and we fit teaching into two days of the week to help you to manage multiple commitments.
-However, this is an intensive, demanding course, so you need to make sure that you are able to fit in full-time (or part-time) studying hours around external commitments.
+Note: we are aware that you may have other commitments outside of the MSc (e.g. employment) and we fit teaching into two days of the week to help you to manage multiple commitments.
+However, this is an intensive, demanding course, so you need to make sure that you are able to fit in full-time (35-40 hours) (or part-time) studying hours around external commitments.

 - Research Methods 1